ismaelucm/massis_tutorial/docs/getting_started.md

 > ./LaunchServer.sh
 ```

-The first execution takes some minutes to begin because the system creating the navigation meshes and other assets.
+The first execution takes some minutes to start because the system has to create the navigation meshes and other assets.
 Wait until the process is finished.

 [back to main](index.md)